-Proposition The effect of political competition on economic outcomes has three ranges:
+Proposition 1 Suppose that Assumptions 1 and 2 hold, then an equilibrium exists and the effect of political competition on economic outcomes has three ranges:

-- 1. For very high $\kappa$ above an upper threshold ( $\kappa_H$ ) the Democrats pursue their own preferred (anti-growth) policy by optimally picking bad Governors who win for sure and take bribes from the traditional sector which they protect. - 2.
-For $\kappa$ in an intermediate range above a lower threshold ( $\kappa_L$ ), the Republicans pick highly pro-growth policies, and the Democrats still choose bad candidates for Governor, but are somewhat constrained.
+- 1. For $\kappa$ above an upper threshold $(\kappa_H)$ the Democrats pursue their own preferred (anti-growth) policy by optimally picking bad Governors who win for sure and take bribes from the traditional sector which they protect. - 2.
+For $\kappa$ in an intermediate range above a lower threshold $(\kappa_L)$ , the Republicans pick highly pro-growth policies, and the Democrats still choose bad candidates for Governor, but are somewhat constrained.
 As competition increases, the probability of observing a Republican Governor goes up and the Democrats improve the quality of their gubernatorial candidates.
 Hence, taxes go down, while the quality of politicians, the output share of the modern sector and economic growth go up with competition. - 3.
 For $\kappa$ close enough to zero, the party ranking and the effect of political competition on policy and economic growth are ambiguous.